DilanHern/DilanHern/README.md

 ---
 - 🎓 I'm a Software Engineering student at the Instituto Tecnológico de Costa Rica (TEC) and I live in San José, Costa Rica.
-- 💬 Currently interested in specializing in blockchain and data engineering.
+- 💬 Currently interested in specializing in cloud computing and data engineering.
 - 🌱 I like going to the gym and read.

 ## 🛠 &nbsp;Tech Stack